 When you first get a diagnosis of autism for your child, it all seems overwhelming and surreal, even if you suspected something was wrong.
 What do you do next?
-In this blogpost, and next week’s I will give you some first basic steps that will you feel empowered to move forward.
+In this blog post and next week’s blog post, I'll give you some first steps that will help you feel empowered to move forward.

-Getting information and connecting with people on-line is great, but there is nothing like meeting people face to face and getting information about your local area that you will need to know.
-Seek out local organizations as well as chapters of the national organizations listed in my last blogpost.
-Examples of active local organizaitons include the Special Needs Network in Los Angeles (especially for underserved families) and NFAR (National Foundation for Autism Research) and ATPF (Autism Tree Project Foundation) in San Diego.
+Getting information and connecting with people online is great, but there is nothing like meeting people face to face and getting information about your local area that you will need to know.
+Seek out local organizations as well as chapters of the national organizations listed in my last blog post.
+Examples of active local organizations include the Special Needs Network in Los Angeles (especially for underserved families) and NFAR (National Foundation for Autism Research) and ATPF (Autism Tree Project Foundation) in San Diego.
 Your community probably has active local groups as well.

 Find out about any insurance coverage you may have.
 Many states now require insurance companies to provide coverage for autism related therapies and treatments.
 Autism Speaks has the latest updates on their website on this page.
 Again, reaching out to local support groups and other parents in your area can help you get a handle on different service providers and what insurance they take.

 Next week, I’ll be listing some more first steps to take.
-With each step you take you will feel stronger, more knowledgeable.
+With each step, you will feel stronger and more knowledgeable.
 Remember, you are not alone—other parents will be there for you.